bidfx/bidfx-api-cpp/README.md

 }
 ```

-Most subscription status' result from temporary issues that can be
-resolved by the price service.
+Most subscription status' result from temporary issues that can be resolved by the price service.
 For example, if a connection goes down
-and fails over then the API will publish a recoverable status code such
+and fails-over then the API will publish a recoverable status code such
 as `SubscriptionStatus::STALE` and then quickly reconnect and resume
 publishing prices again.

-Other status codes are more serious and tend to be semi-permanent in
+Other status codes are more severe and tend to be semi-permanent in
-nature; examples are, bad symbols, invalid price source, user
+nature; examples are, incorrect symbols, invalid price source, user
 authentication or authorisation error.
-These are normally unrecoverable
+These are generally unrecoverable
-without some admin user intervention followed by re-subscribing.
+without some admin user intervention followed by resubscribing.
 That
-said, in a long running application we need every type of error the be
+said, in a long-running application, we need every type of error the be
 potentially recoverable in time without the need to restart the
 application.
 So if a subscription comes back with a server status code,
 such as the liquidity provider's remote feed not running, the API will
 automatically resubscribe periodically in an attempt to recover.
 This
 re-subscription interval is, by default, a relatively long 5 minutes to
-prevent overly stressing the server with bad subscriptions.
-The time
-interval can however be configured if required by setting the session
+prevent overstressing the server with bad subscriptions.
+You can change the time interval by setting the session
 property `SubscriptionRefreshInterval`.

 #### Connection Status Events

-When the price session is started it will create and start connections
+Upon starting the price session, the API will create and initiate connections
 to each of it's providing services.
 Each service connection will be
-initially in a down state with the status
+initially in a downstate with the status
 `ProviderStatus.TemporarilyDown`.
-As connections come online or go
-offline they send status updates in the form of `ProviderStatusEvents`.
+As links come online or go offline, they send status updates in the form of `ProviderStatusEvents`.
 Clients can register callbacks to receive notification of these events.

 ```cpp